 I’m a born-and-raised Unitarian-Universalist, with a life-long love of peace and economic justice, and cut my teeth in the anti-war movement of the 1960s.
 My mother was a come-outer from a Southern fundamentalist family and loved wildflowers and the natural world; my dad was an atheist who loved science and history, and I embrace the gifts they both gave me.

-As a person who’s always had a foot in two worlds, Peoples Church has been a great place for me to pastor for the past seven years.
-We’re Christian and Unitarian, theist and agnostic, gay and straight, black, white and brown.
+As a person who’s always had a foot in two worlds, Peoples Church has been a great place for me to pastor from 2008 to 2017.
+Peoples Church is Christian and Unitarian, theist and agnostic, gay and straight, black, white and brown.
 It’s Jesus’ model of loving our neighbor that brings us together.

-I love stories, dance, music, and integrating the arts into worship.
-The interfaith, justice, and peace traditions of Peoples Church are dear to me, and we plan to continue the traditions of our great heretic ancestors here, Hiram Washington Thomas and Preston Bradley by being just ahead of the curve in our worship and our actions in the world.
+Living now in New Mexico, I love stories, dance, music, and integrating the arts into worship.
+The interfaith, justice, and peace traditions of Peoples Church are dear to me, and the congregation plans to continue the traditions of our great heretic ancestors, Hiram Washington Thomas and Preston Bradley by being just ahead of the curve in worship and our actions in the world.
 You are welcome here!